NSAntoine/Attach-Detach-Sw/README.md

 ```
 attachdetachsw -i disk7
 ```
-Will return the URL Of the image that `disk7` was attached was, so, for example, if `disk7` was attached with a DMG at `/private/var/mobile/randomDMG.dmg`, that path will be printed
+Will return the URL Of the image that `disk7` was attached was.

+So, for example, if `disk7` was attached with a DMG at `/private/var/mobile/randomDMG.dmg`, that path will be printed